Rotis180622/PolyBookstore/README.md

 # PolyBookstore
-This is the shared wordspace of the PolyNetCafe project
+This is the shared wordspace of the PolyBookstore project